Home Carer Tax Credit

 - On the same property

 There must be a direct communication link between you (for example, telephone or alarm system).

 The Home Carer Tax Credit is €1,700 (€1,600 in 2022).

 If the home carer has an income of up to €7,200 in their own right for the tax year, the full tax credit may be claimed.

 Reduced tax credit

 If the home carer's income exceeds €7,200, the amount of their income over €7,200 is halved and the tax credit is reduced by that amount.
-The following table gives examples of how the tax credit is calculated for different levels of income.
+The following table gives examples of how the tax credit is calculated for different levels of income in 2023.

 You cannot claim the increased Standard Rate Cut-Off Point for dual income couples and the Home Carer Tax Credit.
 Your Revenue office can help you decide which is better for you.